TL;DR

 Key Definition

-An entity is an identifiable thing: company, product, person.
+An entity is an identifiable thing such as a company, a product, or a person.
 AI uses knowledge graphs to understand relationships between entities.
 Good entity coverage means AI "knows" your brand.

 Importance